Samsung/netcoredbg/tests/README.md

 * `void Send(string s)` sends command to the debugger process through stdin.
 New line is automatically appended to `s`.

-* `MICore.Results Expect(string s, int timeoutSec = 10)` reads debugger output line by line and checks if some line starts with `s`.
+* `MICore.Results Expect(string s, int timeoutSec = DefaultExpectTimeout)` reads debugger output line by line and checks if some line starts with `s`.
 If the expected line is found then it is parsed into MI responce object `MICore.Results`.
 In case of timeout or invalid MI responce an exception is thrown.
 For more info about MI responce object see https://github.com/Microsoft/MIEngine/blob/master/src/MICore/MIResults.cs

 * `int GetCurrentLine()` provides current line number.